Ashif2409/youtubeClone/README.md

    npm run build

 ## Configuration
-You can configure environment variables for API keys and other settings by creating a .env file in the root directory of the project.
-Example:
+You can configure environment variables for API keys settings by creating a .env file in the root directory of the project.
 REACT_APP_YOUTUBE_DATA_API_KEY=your_youtube_api_key